advanced-security/dismiss-alerts/README.md

 ### Third party produced SARIF file

-The `dismiss alerts` solution can be used with SARIF files from third party providers.
+The `dismiss-alerts` action can be used with SARIF files from third party providers.

 ``` yaml
 on: